 CBD interferes with the brain mechanisms that are responsible for reinforcement thereby reducing the negative symptoms of addiction.
 Additionally, CBD stimulates the nervous system receptors.
 This prevents or repairs desensitized neurons.

-Generally, several studies have shown that CBD is highly beneficial among children and adults that are battling addiction.
-If you or a loved one is struggling with addiction, you can also talk to your physician about CBD and its use as a therapeutic aid for addiction.
+Several studies have also shown that CBD is highly beneficial among children and adults that are battling addiction.
+If you or a loved one is struggling with addiction, you can talk to your physician about CBD and its use as a therapeutic aid for addiction.

 Potential CBD Health Benefits List